-We aim to respond to stage one complaints within 10 working days if possible.
-There may be times when we cannot respond within this timeframe and in these cases we will inform you why this is and extend our timescale by no more than a further 10 working days.
+We aim to respond to stage one complaints within 10 working days.
+There may be times when we cannot respond within this timeframe.
+If this happens, we will let you know why and extend our timescale by no more than a further 10 working days.

 Stage two complaints will usually be investigated and responded to be a senior member of the team involved in the stage one complaint.
 Where a complaint relates to a service provided by a contractor on our behalf, the appropriate Wandle contract manager will investigate and respond.

-We aim to respond to stage two complaints within 20 working days if possible.
-There may be times when we cannot respond within this timeframe and in these cases we will inform you why this is and extend our timescale by no more than a further 10 working days.
+We aim to respond to stage two complaints within 20 working days.
+There may be times when we cannot respond within this timeframe.
+If this happens, we will let you know why and extend our timescale by no more than a further 10 working days.